TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab8.md

 To fix these kind of errors, first inspect the MiniJava program to see if the error is intentional.
 If not, use the *Spoofax -> Generation -> Generate Jasmin (.j files)* builder to inspect the bytecode (see previous subsection for details).

-## Challenge

-Challenges are meant to distinguish excellent solutions from good solutions.
-Typically, they are less guided and require more investigation or higher programming skills.
-{: .notice .notice-success}

-The JVM provides different Java bytecode instructions to load integer constants, which differ in memory consumption both in the constant pool and in the actual bytecode.
-As explained in the lecture, generated code can be optimised after code generation.
-This keeps code generation and optimisation separated, and allows reuse of optimisations in different compiler backends.

-Implement an optimisation strategy `optimize-jbc`, which optimises a sequence of Java bytecode instructions by replacing instructions to load integer constants with more efficient variants.
-Integrate this strategy into your code generation by applying it in `class-to-jbc` to the sequence of generated Java bytecode instructions.